vippsas/vipps-report-api/vipps-report-api-faq.md

 ## How can I get access to the API?

-The API is available for sale units that already have access to a [Vipps API](https://vippsas.github.io/vipps-developer-docs/docs/APIs).
+The API is available for sales units that already have access to a [Vipps API](https://vippsas.github.io/vipps-developer-docs/docs/APIs).

 If you do not already have API access, you cannot get access to the Report API.
-This is the case if you only have a "Vippsnummer" sale unit, since those sale units have no API access.
+This is the case if you only have a "Vippsnummer" sales unit, since those sales units have no API access.

 ## Which API keys give access to the API?